microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 ### Alternative and partial solutions

 For any given input, GitHub Copilot may offer multiple suggestions.
-When Copilot offers a suggestion, you can hover over the suggestion to see the GitHub Copilot command palette for choosing suggestions:
+When Copilot offers a suggestion, you can hover over the suggestion to see the inline suggestion toolbar for choosing suggestions:

 ![JavaScript ghost text suggestion](images/artificial-intelligence/copilot-hover-highlight.png)

 In the image above, Copilot presents 3 suggestions.
 You can accept the entire suggestion with `kbstyle(Tab)`, or only part of the suggestion with `Ctrl + ->`.
+You can switch between suggestions in the toolbar, or us3e the keybinding `editor.action.inlineSuggest.showNext`.

 ## Additional resources